 Claiming by writing

 You can claim by writing or by getting a friend, relative or adviser to write to your local Social Security or Jobs & Benefits office on your behalf.
-The address can be found in the phone book under Government - Social Security Agency.

 In either case, you will be given/sent the detailed claim forms and a pre-paid envelope addressed to the Social Security or Jobs & Benefits office.